royw/appimage-updater/docs/index.md

 # AppImage Updater

-A professional, enterprise-ready service for automating the finding and downloading of AppImage applications from their respective websites.
+A professional, enterprise-ready Linux service for automating the finding and downloading of AppImage applications from their respective websites.

-AppImage Updater is a modern, type-safe CLI application built with a layered architecture that monitors configured applications (like FreeCAD, OrcaSlicer, etc.) for new releases and provides automated downloading of updated AppImage files from GitHub releases and other sources.
+AppImage Updater is a modern, type-safe Linux CLI application built with a layered architecture that monitors configured applications (like FreeCAD, OrcaSlicer, etc.) for new releases and provides automated downloading of updated AppImage files from GitHub releases and other sources.

+**Platform Support**: Linux only - AppImage is a Linux-specific package format.

 ## Features